The case to stop VicForests logging critical habitat for our threatened possums

 Victoria’s tall montane ash and mixed species forests in the Central Highlands provide some of the last remaining habitat for the critically endangered wollert (Leadbeater’s Possum) and the vulnerable warnda (Greater Glider).
 These nocturnal possums need the tall canopies and deep hollows of old-growth eucalypts to survive.

-But right now, under Regional Forest Agreements (RFAs), the Victorian government agency – VicForests – is logging their habitat and driving these fragile creatures closer to extinction.
+But right now, under Regional Forest Agreements (RFAs), Victorian government agency – VicForests – is logging their habitat and driving these fragile creatures closer to extinction.

 Citizen scientists have documented sightings of the wollert and warnda in more than 100 of VicForests’ logging coupes in the Central Highlands forests, yet VicForests continues logging these areas.